 The upper teeth sit inside the lower teeth, which may cause tooth stratification and misaligned jaw growth.

 Proper chewing is impacted by this type of bite, in which the upper and lower front teeth do not overlap.
 Openbite may cause a number of unwanted habits, such as tongue thrusting.

 Crowding occurs when teeth have insufficient room to erupt from the gum.
 Crowding can often be corrected by expansion, and many times, tooth removal can be avoided.

-Spacing problems may be caused by missing teeth, or they may only be a cosmetic or aesthetic issue.
+Spacing problems may be caused by missing teeth, or they may only be cosmetic or aesthetic issues.

 Dental mid-lines not matched